This is an adaptation of David Chapin's original article, written in circa 2009.

 FlowWorks will list 6:45am as the “start of event”; however notification messages stating that there is an alarm condition will actually send just moments after 8:00am; the message will tell you that the alarm condition began at 6:45am.
 This delay is due to the reporting cycle - FlowWorks notifies you about the event as soon as it receives the data, processes it, and identifies the rule in the alarm's trigger as 'true' (level > 4).

 As FlowWorks continues to examine and test the data received against the defined alarm rules, it will notice that the alarm condition ended by 7:15am, and it will issue an end-of-event message.

-Having a grasp of the basic timing concepts described above, we now are ready to look at the next timing consideration: 'dwell'.
+Now that you have a grasp on the basic timing concepts described above, we can now look at the next timing consideration: 'dwell'.